koolamusic/bourbon/_posts/2019-02-10-fetishes-our-forefathers-practiced.md

 ---
 layout: post
-title: The Fetish things our Forefathers Did
+title: Traditions and Cultures we learnt from our Forefathers
-category: thinking
+tag: thinking
+excerpt: While growing up in the village, I observed that when elders gather, they always “litter” a portion of wine on the ground
 img: palmwine.jpg
 alt: Palmwine Fetish
 description: I observed that when elders gather, they always “litter” a portion of wine on the ground, making some incantations